Back to Blog

 4. Candor (Rule 3.3): AI-generated court filings are subject to the same truthfulness requirements as any other filing.

-5. Supervisory Responsibility (Rule 5.3): Attorneys remain responsible for AI-generated work product, just as for paralegal work.
+5. Supervisory Responsibility (Rule 5.3): Attorneys remain responsible for AI-generated work product.

 6. Reasonable Fees (Rule 1.5): AI-driven efficiency changes the billable time calculus.